iamvery/docs/warmup/view.md

 </article>
 ```

+Refresh your browser one more time and you'll see the completed prototype of our
+simple web app.
+Nothing works yet, but it's enough to understand the larger
+picture of what we're building.

 ## Scopes &amp; Props

-You'll notice the `data-scope` and `data-prop` attributes on some of the nodes.
+You'll notice the `data-scope` and `data-prop` attributes on a few of the nodes.
-This pattern allows us to label specific nodes as representing the underlying
+This pattern allows us to label the specific nodes that represent the underlying
-data of our application.
+data of our app.

 You can think of a scope as representing a particular data type and a prop
 representing an attribute of a type.
 In the comment list case, the node
 containing `data-scope="comment"` represents data of type `post`, and the node
-with `data-prop="title"` represents the `title` of a `post`.
+with `data-prop="title"` represents the `title` property of a `post`.

-Building in this knowledge of state into the view is a fundamental concept in
+Building this knowledge of state into the view is a fundamental concept in
 Pakyow.
-We'll see why in the next few sections when we add the back-end code.
+We'll see why this is so important in the next few sections as we add
+the back-end code to power our presentation layer.

 ## Front-End Wrapup

-That's all there is to it!
-In just a few minutes, we prototyped the front-end of
+That's all there is to building a front-end prototype in Pakyow!
+It only took a
-our project, writing only HTML and Markdown.
-Next, we'll add the back-end and
+few minutes, and we only had to write a bit of HTML and Markdown.
+Next, we'll
-render our view with real data.
+add the back-end code.
+And here's a spoiler: we won't have to touch our views
+again!